Threat hunting with osquery: 5 macOS malware techniques and how to find them

 The above queries can be easily launched on historical data using Uptycs by selecting the global query mode as shown in the figure below.

 I hope the above analysis helps to demonstrate how powerful osquery can be for macOS threat hunting.
 Active hunting on a single machine can be done with the free, open source agent while active and passive hunting at scale will require some additional tooling.
-You can learn more about osquery and its use cases - across operating systems - in the Osquery Resource Hub.

 Subscribe for new posts